-(Former Virginia state director and a co-creator of the trust fund.)
+(Former Virginia State Director and TNC Southern Division Director (retired) and a co-creator of the trust fund.)

 From a conservation standpoint, we protected a lot of really special places with this funding source.
 The Nature Conservancy created a mitigation network, we told the success stories through that network and that has stimulated action in other places.
 I want that to continue, and I want TNC to be best in class so that, through our science, we do projects that help avoid impacts, we help offset them and we choose places that will stand the test of time.
 I’ll just add that it’s our people who made this program work—and our continuity of purpose.